Quasi-equilibrium in glassy dynamics: a liquid theory approach

-which is independent of the replica indexes.
-Consistently with our previous comment, we can then interpret (\ref{sz}) in pseudodynamics with $\alpha\to (a=1,t)$, $\beta\to (a=1,s=0)$ with $t>0$.
-Assuming TTI, we get $c(k,t)=\int dq \; V(k,q) h(q,t)h(k-q,t)$.
-Inserting in (\ref{OZ-TTI}) one easily see that exactly the critical G\"otze mode coupling equation is obtained.
+} Inserting {the previous equation} into (\ref{OZ-TTI}), after some simple algebra we obtain exactly the G\"otze mode coupling equation for the slow part of the relaxation.
+From these equations it can be derived the expression for the exponent parameter whose expression coincides with the one derived in \cite{Ri13}.
 We notice that in \cite{La00} MCT has been generalized to describe aging below $T_d$.
-We leave for future work the analysis of possible generalizations Szamel closure to this case. \\ {\it Conclusions.} Summarizing, we have shown that within liquid theory approximations, under marginal conditions, Boltzmann pseudynamics gives rise to a dynamical picture strictly following the MCT phenomenology.
+We leave for future work the analysis of possible generalizations Szamel closure to this case. \\ {\it Conclusions.} We have shown that within liquid theory approximations, under marginal conditions, Boltzmann pseudynamics gives rise to a dynamical picture strictly following the MCT phenomenology.
 We have been able to derive dynamical MCT-like equations in a coherent scheme that includes both equilibrium and aging dynamics in the context of HNC approximation.
 These equations allow to describe equilibrium dynamics on approaching $T_d$ and aging dynamics below $T_d$.
 We have computed the zero mode and the $\lambda$ parameter from these equations.
 In equilibrium both these quantities coincide with the ones computed with completely static techniques in \cite{FJPUZ12}.
-In aging, the description is coherent with the $p$-spin picture, but goes beyond this schematic model.
-In this case we have derived an expression for the FDT ratio.
-We also found that the conventional G\"otze MCT equation can be obtained from our replica-dynamic Ornstein-Zernike equations generalizing to pseudo-dynamics a closure scheme of YBG hierarchy proposed by Szamel.
+In aging, the description is coherent with the $p$-spin picture \cite{CK93}, but goes beyond this schematic model.
+We also found that the conventional MCT equation can be obtained from our replica-dynamic Ornstein-Zernike equations generalizing to pseudo-dynamics a closure scheme of YBG hierarchy proposed by Szamel.
 Our analysis demonstrates that critical MC and MC-like dynamical behavior in equilibrium and aging is equivalent to quasi-equilibrium sampling of configuration space.
 We expect a similar picture to hold in other approximation schemes.
 In particular it will be interesting to study the case of small cage approximation that has been found to give exact result in the limit of high dimensionality \cite{KPZ12}.
-These are mean-field like results.
-The usual caveats that apply to mean-field theories are valid here.
-Activated processes are neglected and the dynamical transition is spurious.
-To our view, quasi-equilibrium exploration of configuration space is a fundamental property of glassy dynamics that should also hold when mean-field theory fails.
-Theoretical and experimental efforts will be needed to test this conjecture.
+These are mean field like results and the usual caveats apply. {It is well known that due to activated processes the sharp transition becomes a dynamical cross-over in real life.} {One should then address the question if our Boltzmann pseudoynamics description is valid beyond mean field.
+To our view, quasi-equilibrium exploration of configuration space is a fundamental property of glassy dynamics that should also hold when mean field theory fails.
+Further work will be needed to test this conjecture.} {Moreover it could be interesting to see what are the prediction of this approach to the theory of dynamical fluctuations in the $\alpha$ regime.
+Recently it has been shown in \cite{FPRR11} using equilibrium techniques that the dynamical fluctuations in the $\b$ regime are described by a scalar cubic field theory in a random field.
+It could be very interesting to see if our approach can be used to see if these results extends to the $\a$ regime.}